devuros/root/README.md

 # root
-Mini lesson api
+Mini lesson api.
-A step in laravel api development, thanks to laracasts
+A step in learning laravel api development, thanks to laracasts!